heliossun/ELIP/rebuttal.md

 `Weakness1`: It’s an integration of existing modules and the overall novelty of this framework is marginal.

-`W_A1`: We found deep evidential is a well-studied robust prediction method in the single-domain classification and regression tasks, and such method is proved to be useful for uncertainty estimation.
+`W_A1`: We found deep evidential is a well-studied robust prediction method in the single-domain classification and regression tasks, and such a method has proved helpful for uncertainty estimation.
 However, our paper focuses on multi-modal understanding and ranking tasks, where the research of using deep evidential to improve the robustness of multi-modal embedding is insufficient.

 We kindly summarize the technical contributions of this work as follows:
 <ol>
-<li>We introduce a method that can be plugged into most of the transformer-based multi-modal learning framework (e.g., CLIP, BLIP).</li>
+<li>We introduce a method that can be plugged into most of the transformer-based multi-modal learning frameworks (e.g., CLIP, BLIP).</li>
 <li>Our proposed method improves the robustness of pre-trained models when facing OOD cases.</li>
-<li>We improve the efficiency of fine-tuning a robust-prediction vision-language model, achieving performance boost with much shorter training time and lower computational cost.</li>
+<li>We improve the efficiency of fine-tuning a robust prediction vision-language model, achieving a performance boost with much shorter training time and lower computational cost.</li>
 </ol>
 `Q1`: How does the proposed evidential learning approach compare to existing methods in terms of performance, robustness, and efficiency?